-Everyday, around thousands of people visit Vatican City.
+Over twenty thousand people visit Vatican City every day.
 And in Vatican, the holy Sistine Chapel.
 They hope of experiencing a sublime or spiritual moment, but only end-up having a baffling experience.
 I mean how can you, in God’s name, feel anything peaceful in a place where all you get to see is a crowd of people pouring in, and guards constantly shouting “no talking, no pictures”!

 Private tours to Vatican City were usually reserved for celebrities, royals and politicians.
-But almost a decade ago, Vatican City opened its gates for general public, and for those who want to pay a little extra and escape the crowds.
-And this time, as I travelled through Rome, I ended-up being one among them.
+But almost a decade ago, Vatican City opened its gates to the general public, and for those who wish to pay a little extra and escape the crowds.
+And this time, as I travelled through Rome, I ended up being one among them.

-I booked my early morning Skip The Crowds tour (for a little extra cost compared to what an ordinary walking tour costs) with a tour company called Through Eternity Tours, who claim to have guides hand picked, with backgrounds in Archaeology, Art History, etc, and with that, someone whose knowledge about Roman history is no less profound.
+I booked my early morning Skip The Crowds tour (for a little extra cost compared to what an ordinary walking tour costs) with a tour company called Through Eternity Tours, who claim to have their guides hand-picked, with backgrounds in Archaeology, Art History, etc, and with that, someone whose knowledge of the Roman history is no less profound.
 And it turned out that they delivered exactly what they promised.

-Upon reaching our meeting point around quarter past 7 in the morning, our tour began at 8am, one hour before the opening time of Vatican City, and we were lucky to be just three (a couple from USA and me) of us in the group, plus the guide.
+After reaching at our meeting point around quarter past 7 in the morning, our tour began at 8am sharp — one hour before the opening time of Vatican City.
+And we were lucky to be just three (a couple from USA and me) of us in the group, plus a guide.
 We skipped the queues that had already started to form outside and entered the mysteriously quiet Vatican City.

-I have always been skeptical of tour guides, preferring to do my own own homework, but overwhelmed by the crowds I might have to deal with had I planned my own visit, and the amount of information I could miss, I thought it would be foolish not to have a guided toof in the Vatican and do it yourself.
+I have always been skeptical of tour guides, preferring to do my own homework, but overwhelmed by the crowds I might have to deal with had I planned my own visit to the Vatican, and the amount of information I would have missed, I thought it would be foolish not to have a guided toof in the Vatican and do it yourself.

-As we entered the Vatican Museums, and our guide started with his (what I think the usual) gamut of information overload, things started turning out as I planned… interesting!
+As we entered the Vatican Museums, and our guide started with his (what I think the usual) gamut of information overload, things started turning out as I planned — interesting!
 He led us through the 120 metre-long map room, past the huge tapestries by Pieter van Aelst, and the Raphael rooms that include a painting of the all-star line up of Michelangelo, Leonardo, and Raphael himself in the School of Athens.
-Being a phd student, researching on Roman History, he know a lot about the subject and throughout the tour shared his personal ideas and philosophies coupled with what’s written in text books.
-I was baffled at first, but later realised the fact that it was perhaps going to be a long Google-Your-Doubts night!
+Being a PhD student, researching on Roman History, he knew a lot about the subject and throughout the tour shared his personal ideas and philosophies coupled with what’s written in text books.
+I was baffled at first, but later realised that it was perhaps going to be a long Now-Google-Your-Doubts night!

 At about 8:30 in the morning (and still half an hour before the gates were to open for public) we took a sharp turn and made our way through a small unassuming door.
-Slowly, we emerged inside the grand Sistine chapel – just us, a handful of other privilege tour groups, and Michelangelo.
+Slowly, we emerged inside the grand Sistine chapel.
+It was just us, a handful of other privilege tour groups, and Michelangelo.

 Michelangelo spent more than four years here painting the chapel by himself, and this is the closest one can get to being alone in it as he was.